physimals/verbena/doc/theory.rst

-VERBENA implements a modified version of the Vascular Model whereby the MTT is not pre-calculated from the data, but instead is a further parameter to be estimated as part of the inference applied to the data, see Chappell et al..
+VERBENA implements a modified version of the Vascular Model whereby the MTT is not pre-calculated from the data, but instead is a further parameter to be estimated as part of the inference applied to the data, see Chappell et al [3]_.
 This removes the risk of bias from the separate MTT calculation and also allows for a separate macro vascular component to be implemented within the model.

 The other model parameter used by Verbena is named lambda and is identified with :math:`\alpha`.